 Ruusila & Pesonen.
 Interspecific cooperation in human (Homo sapiens) hunting: the benefits of a barking dog (Canis familiaris).
 Annales Zoologici Fennici.
 2004.

 Yin & McCowan.
 Barking in domestic dogs: context specificity and individual identification.
-Animal Behaviour.
+Animal Behavior.
 2004.

 Petak.
 Patterns of carnivores’ communication and potential significance for domestic dogs.
 PERIODICUM BIOLOGORUM.
 2010.

 Wells & Hepper.
-The influence of environmental change on the behaviour of sheltered dogs.
+The influence of environmental change on the behavior of sheltered dogs.
 Applied Animal Behavior Science, 2000.